BBFA(LEGAL) - ETHICS: CONFLICT OF INTEREST DISCLOSURES

 Conflicts Disclosure Statement

-A local government officer shall file a conflicts disclosure statement, as adopted by the Texas Ethics Commission, with respect to a vendor if the vendor enters into a contract with the district or the district is considering entering into a contract with the vendor; and the vendor:
+A local government officer shall file a conflicts disclosure statement with respect to a vendor if the vendor enters into a contract with the district or the district is considering entering into a contract with the vendor; and the vendor:

 - Has an employment or other business relationship with the local government officer or a family member of the officer, and the business relationship results in the